-Last Updated on 18 February 2022 by Georgie Price
+Last Updated on 29 July 2022 by Alastair Digby

 An attack vector is a path or means by which a cyber criminal can gain unauthorized access to a network or system.
 Understanding common attack vectors is a good place to start (especially with the average cost of a breach over $4 million) so can help you protect yourself and your organization from becoming the next victim.

-In this blog post, we’ll take a look at the most popular methods that malicious actors use in an attempt to infiltrate their target.
+In this blog post, we’ll take a look at the 12 most common attack vectors that threat actors use in an attempt to infiltrate their target.
 After all, It’s best to be prepared!

 What is the difference between an attack vector and an attack surface?

 An attack vector is a method used to gain privileged access to networks, systems, IoT, and other IT infrastructure.
 In other words, they enable hackers to exploit vulnerabilities and can lead to security incidents.